 Cedric smacked his lips.
-“Tastes all right.
+“Tastes alright.
 I was thinking more gin.”
 He smiled.

 “Light me a cigarette.
 My hands are wet,” Kitty said.
-“And tell me why I keep you around again?”
+“And tell me again why I keep you around?”

 “Because I’m a dirty scoundrel and you’re a buxom wench.”